lantanadan/AIX---The-GenAI-Rating-System/README.md

 Or in Plain Text:
 <br>
 AIX - The GenAI Rating System  © 2025 by Danny Silvers is licensed under CC BY-NC-SA 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/

+The included ZIP has SVG and Adobe Illustrator vector files, as well as PNG's appropriate for screens and for printing.
+Each rating has 10 different variations for Artwork, Films, Games, Videos, Music, Software, Websites, Books, Papers, and Reports for your convenience, but you are free to modify these to fit your specific needs too.

 # Get Involved
 This is an ongoing project and will receive updates as needed.
 The ratings are in desperate need of translation, preferably better than what Google Translate or a chatbot could do, so if you would like to take this on you can send translations my way or fork the project into your own language!
 If you have other ideas for the ratings, I am very open to feedback and will see what I can do.